 If you want even more suggestions , continue reading for my pairing advice.

-Brie pairs well with pretty much ANY jam, jelly, honey, chutney, or tapenade.
+Brie pairs well with pretty much ANY jam, jelly, honey, cranberry or mango chutney, or tapenade.
 The high fat, creamy taste, and texture of the cheese contrasts brilliantly with the concentrated acidity and/or sweetness of most spreads.

 Choose a spread that you like to eat, and you’re guaranteed to have a delicious pairing.